 - Concerns about safety while exercising

 Many people will find that after a knee replacement they enjoy relief from constant knee pain, better ability to move around, and an overall better quality of life.
+Understanding the knee replacement recovery time for 70 year old and even the knee replacement recovery time for 80 year old individuals helps set expectations.
 Putting in the effort and getting the help you need for the first year of recovery can help you enjoy your new knee for the next 15 years and beyond.

 References